-- Adams County: A 2010 ordinance limits utility scale wind turbine height to 400 feet.135 - Dakota County: In May 2020, the county was considering moratorium on wind farms but pushed back the vote due to coronavirus.136 - Gage County Wind: After a three-month moratorium on any new special use permits for wind farms, in September 2020 the county effectively banned wind with a 1-mile setback from non-participating adjacent homes.137 - Gretna City Solar: In July 2020, Gretna City Council approved a temporary moratorium on solar plants and associated facilities until city codes are updated.138 - Madison County: In April 2018, the county approved a wind moratorium after local landowners obtained leases for a possible wind farm.
-The current status is unclear.139
+- Adams County: A 2010 ordinance limits utility scale wind turbine height to 400 feet.144 - Dakota County: In May 2020, the county was considering moratorium on wind farms but pushed back the vote due to coronavirus.145 - Gage County Wind: After a three-month moratorium on any new special use permits for wind farms, in September 2020 the county effectively banned wind with a 1-mile setback from non-participating adjacent homes.146 - Gretna City Solar: In July 2020, Gretna City Council approved a temporary moratorium on solar plants and associated facilities until city codes are updated.147 - Madison County: In April 2018, the county approved a wind moratorium after local landowners obtained leases for a possible wind farm.
+The current status is unclear.
+148 - Stanton County: In November 2017, the county passed a ban on wind farms and a moratorium on any projects being considered.
+As of December 2020, the ban is still in place.149 - Webster County Wind: In 2018, Webster County established a minimum setback of 1000 feet from any occupied buildings on abutting properties.150